 Lymphedema is most effectively managed with a combination of treatments known collectively as Complete Decongestive Therapy (CDT).
 Skilled therapists that have completed a 175 hour training course will design an individualized plan that includes aspects of the following treatments:

-- Manual lymph drainage to stimulate and redirect lymph flow through specialized massage
+- Manual lymph drainage (specialized lymphatic massage) to stimulate and redirect lymph flow

-- Compression with bandaging, garments and occasionally pumps
+- Compression with specialized bandaging, garments and occasionally pumps

 - Exercise to assist the muscle pump to move fluid and improve motion and strength

 - Skin care to maintain healthy tissue and prevent infection